goncalomcorreia/vqa_human_attention/README.md

 # Making Machines More Human: A Multitask Learning Approach to VQA and Human Attention Prediction

 My MSc Dissertation Project had the goal of developing a Deep Learning algorithm capable of improving VQA performance of a state-of-the-art architecture while mimicking human attention, using the [VQA-HAT dataset](https://computing.ece.vt.edu/~abhshkdz/vqa-hat/).
-The Project was successful and some results can be found below and in msc-dissertation.pdf available in this repository.
+The Project was successful and some results can be found below.

+The Dissertation PDF can be found in this repository - msc-dissertation.pdf.

 Code adapted from
 [Stacked attention networks for image question answering](http://arxiv.org/abs/1511.02274).